RoboticPea/mteverest/README.md

 ### Expedition Data
 Using the Himalayan Database (public dataset):
-- Summit attempts
+- Summit attempts and dates
 - Fatalities
-- Expedition routes
+- Expedition routes and members
-- Experience level
 - Oxygen use
 - Dates & success outcomes